Beacon firm transforms empty parcels into parks

 As with all of its projects, One Nature planted only native species at Safe Harbors Green after touring adjacent blocks and taking note of what plants were growing wild.
 Pollinators such as milkweed and goldenrod supply food for butterflies and bees, clover and bluestem grasses aerate the soil, and in the years to come the magnolias, elms and the pin oak in the center of the park will create a canopy.

 “In environmental design, when you’re working with plants, you have to remember it’s a slow process and think long term,” Quinn explains.
 “As these trees grow, the character of the park will change.”

 Thanks to the plant selection and the construction of infiltration basins known as swales, the park absorbs all rainwater.
 “Not a single drop leaves this park,” says Quinn.
 One Nature even took into account the increasing severity of storms expected because of climate change and installed a swale of last resort, deeper than the rest, to manage the flow of floodwaters into grates that will wind the water into the streets at a controlled flow.

 “I hope they never have to run, but if they do, it’ll work,” Quinn says.
 “If we ever get another hurricane up here, I’m going to pull my truck up to the park and wait out the storm to see if it fills up.”

 Video by Gregory GunderDid you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.